karoly-hars/gpt2_episode_summary_generator/README.md

 the validation subset is calculated and a few samples are generated for the user to further monitor the progress.
 The best model from the training is saved during the process.

-I ran my experiments on a GPU with ~16 GB memory.
-If you do not have the same resources, you will probably need to decrease the batch size or select a smaller GPT-2 model.

 Multi-GPU training is currently not implemented.

 For more information, check ```python3 train.py -h```.